Utah Deaf History and Culture

 The Arthur Wenger Athletic Association (AWAA) was an older boys' club.
 It was founded and was named for a distinguished USD alumni, Arthur Wenger, class of 1913.
 It operated from 1919 until 1956.
 (Roberts, 1994).

-The Arthur Wenger Athletic Association continued to operate until September 5, 1956, when representatives from the Utah Association of the Deaf and the Utah School for the Deaf convened a conference and voted to dissolve the Arthur Wenger Athletic Association.
-It was agreed that the entire sum of $1,000.00 be utilized as a scholarship fund for the Utah Association for the Deaf Scholarship Fund (which became the Utah Scholarship Foundation for the Deaf, and subsequently the Ned C. Wheeler Scholarship Foundation for the Deaf after UAD) (Sanderson, The Utah Eagle, October 1956).
+The Arthur Wenger Athletic Association continued to operate until September 5, 1956, when representatives from the Utah Association of the Deaf and the Utah School for the Deaf got together for a conference and voted to close the Arthur Wenger Athletic Association.
+It was agreed that the entire sum of $1,000.00 was utilized as a scholarship fund for the Utah Association of the Deaf Scholarship Fund (which became the Utah Scholarship Foundation for the Deaf, and subsequently the Ned C. Wheeler Scholarship Foundation for the Deaf after UAD) (Sanderson, The Utah Eagle, October 1956).

 The Spur Club